 - Combine ground turkey, beaten egg, panko breadcrumbs, garlic powder and parsley in a large bowl.
 Season with salt and pepper.

-- Cut mozzarella into 25 small pieces (about 3/4 – 1″inch squares).
+- Cut mozzarella into 25 small pieces.
 Take a small scoop of the meat mixture (about 2 tablespoons) and flatten it slightly in the palm of your hand.
 Place a piece of mozzarella in the center and wrap meat around it, forming a ball.
 Take care to make sure the cheese is entirely sealed in your meatball.
 Roll on baking sheet to coat with oil.

 - Repeat with all meat, making roughly 20-24 meatballs, lining each on the baking sheet after rolling in oil.
 Place in oven for 25 minutes or until browned and completely cooked, turning once half-way through cooking.